10 Brilliant Books For Amazing Professional Relationships

-Every person has a mission, but if they can’t articulate why it has to happen now, then the audience will be lost and the mission will become another task.
+Every person has a mission, but if they can’t articulate why it has to happen now, the audience will be lost, and the mission will become another task.

 10. Leadership is… by Bob Bennett

-The age of storytelling is blaringly present and integral to personal inspiration.
+The age of storytelling is glaringly present and integral to personal inspiration.

 Bob has a way of telling real stories, drawing you in, and leaving you with a sense of “I have to do something about my life.”

 He is the ideal leader-humble, level-headed, and authentic.

 Do you have a favorite book on improving professional relationships?